Last Updated: May 9, 2026

 An old school solution.
 Once cured, Dinos tend not to be an issue because of the great biodiversity contained in this rock.

-Remove Overabundant Food Sources (AKA Your Invertebrates if an outbreak occurs)
+Remove Overabundant Food Sources During an Outbreak

 Balance Tank Nutrients